-Set one SLO and corresponding IAGD(s) based on this assessment and one SLO and IAGD(s) based on a minimum of one non-standardized assessment(s) and a maximum of one standardized assessment(s).
+Set one SLO and corresponding IAGD(s) based on this assessment and one SLO and IAGD(s) based on a minimum of one non-standardized assessment(s) and a maximum of one standardized assessment(s)

-Set two SLOs and corresponding IAGDs based on non-standardized assessments.
+Set two SLOs and corresponding IAGDs based on nonstandardized assessments.

-One half (22.5%) of the indicators of academic growth and development used as evidence of whether goals/objectives are met shall not be determined by a single isolated standardized test score, but shall be determined through the comparison of data across assessments administered over time, including the state test for those teaching tested grades and subjects or another standardized indicator for other grades and subjects where available.
-A state test can be used only if there are interim assessments that lead to that test, and such interim assessments shall be included in the overall score for those teaching tested grades and subjects.
-Those without an available standardized indicator will select, through mutual agreement subject to the local dispute-resolution process of the Guidelines for Educator Evaluation, an additional non-standardized indicator (see Appendix 2).
+One half (22.5%) of the indicators of academic growth and development used as evidence of whether goals/objectives are met shall not be determined by a single isolated standardized test score, but shall be determined through the comparison of data across assessments administered over time, including a standardized indicator for grades and subjects where available and appropriate.
+Those without an available standardized indicator will select, through mutual agreement subject to the local dispute-resolution process of the Guidelines for Educator Evaluation, an additional non-standardized indicator.